sadkowsk/codellama-Aug.2023/README.md

 | **Maximum Context Length** | 100k tokens 🔥 | 100k tokens 🔥 | 100k tokens 🔥 |

 ### Approach
+The following subsections reflect the Aug.
+2023 article’s Section 2, “Code Llama: Specializing Llama 2 for code,”[^1] explaining how the three Code Llama variants are trained for their differing sizes and specializations.
+Overall, the training process involves consideration of model performance, flexibility, and safety.

 <img width="1336" alt="Figure 2" src="https://github.com/sadkowsk/code-llama/assets/143565317/4f84da13-4a5a-4d15-8977-64306672b889">

 > _"Figure 2: The Code Llama specialization pipeline.
 The different stages of fine-tuning annotated with the number of tokens seen during training.
 Infilling-capable models are marked with the ⇄ symbol."_[^1]